European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 <iframe src="https://european-cyclists-federation.github.io/Images/Ratio Segregated Cycle Infrastructure.html" height="400" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

- <div style="text-align: justify">The [map](Visualization/Europe_map_A1.html) is colored to represent the magnitude of the metric of interest.
+The [map](Visualization/Europe_map_A1.html) is colored to represent the magnitude of the metric of interest.
 By hovering the mouse over the area of interest the tooltip will display the main metrics.
 Similarly, the sirze of the dots are proportional to the cycle infrastructure.
-By clicking in the circles, a bar plot with the types of analyzed infrastructure types will be displayed along with a link to explore the details.</div>
+By clicking in the circles, a bar plot with the types of analyzed infrastructure types will be displayed along with a link to explore the details.
  <br>

 <iframe src="https://ajchavez94.github.io/Visualization/Europe_map_A1.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>